Karen Carter, CMRP

 My key influencer in my professional life is Mr. Kenneth Grant, Vice President of Supply Chain Services at The Johns Hopkins Hospital.
 Mr. Grant cares about our employees and has an open door for over 1500 people who work for his departments.
 I learned a lesson from Mr. Grant early in my management career and its practice has helped shape me into a leader today: our employees are our most important asset.
 Mr. Grant taught me through his actions how to serve my employees, and for that I am eternally grateful.

 7. What AHRMM board/committee/task forces/activity/experience stands out/is most memorable for you?

-I have attended the AHRMM conference the past three years, and each year my conference experience increases.
+I have attended the AHRMM conference the past five years, and each year my conference experience increases.
 I’ve had the opportunity to learn from great courses like the Supply Chain 201 seminar I attended at AHRMM15.
 The conference offers a wonderful opportunity to network with other supply chain professionals, learn from the masters within the supply chain industry, and share best practice for performance and production improvement in the workplace.